UN chief urges action to avert climate change 'catastrophe'

 He warned the situation would only deteriorate unless "we act now with ambition and urgency", but some of the world's decision-makers still did not realise the dangers.

+"I think what is important is to identify those proposals that have transformation impact," De Alba told AFP.

+The selected proposals will be submitted to the summit in New York, he said.

-The UN chief held out hope in the Paris Agreement to cut harmful emissions and reduce global warming.
+The UN chief held out hope that the Paris Agreement could cut harmful emissions and reduce global warming.

 "But we know that even if the promises of Paris are fully met, we still face at least a three-degree temperature rise by the end of the century -- a catastrophe for life as we know it," Guterres said.